Astrahus/Luhbot/README.md

 - Clone project
 - Enter on root directory
 - Run npm install && bower install
+- if necessary, execute "gulp compile:sass" for compilate all sass files or only "gulp"
 - Run npm start

 Done :)  u have a question ? talk to me with a email or making a issue!